Giannis returns, Bucks cool off surging Hawks 120-109

 The Hawks got as close as 113-105 with just over two minutes remaining, but the Bucks sealed the victory with a sequence in which they claimed three straight offensive rebounds, the last leading to a put-back dunk by Brook Lopez.

-Pat Connaughton finished off the Hawks with a 3-pointer.
+Pat Connaughton finished off Atlanta with a 3-pointer.

 Bogdan Bogdanovic led the Hawks with 28 points, hitting six 3-pointers.
 Trae Young returned after missing two games with a calf injury but had a terrible night, connecting on just 3 of 17 shots.